university-of-southern-maine-physics/labjack-controller/paper.md

 procedures that are normally exceedingly nuanced or complex.
 Care was given to writing efficient code for streaming data from and communicating to these devices, relying heavily on C foreign functions, and interact directly with Labjack's provided low-level C interface.
+All functions are thread-safe, data associated with the facade can be shared between multiple processes with live updating.

 ``labjack-controller`` is designed to be used by anyone who has at least an introductory knowledge of Python and intends to involve a computer in the